Dr Imranali Panjwani

 Recent presentations and conferences

-- ‘The Ignored Heritage of Western Law: The Role of Islam in Shaping Law’, University of Bristol, 13 September 2019.
+- ‘The Ignored Heritage of Western Law: Islamic Law’, Decolonisation of Law conference, University of Bristol, 13 September 2019

 - 'The Creation of Minority Case Law: A Possible Solution for the Recognition of Muslim Refugee Rights in European Countries’ (Muslim minorities and the refugee crisis in Europe.
 Narratives and policy responses.
 SGH Warsaw School of Economics, Poland.
 Organised by Erasmus+: Programme of the European Union, 8–9 November 2018).